---

 - The account remains unchanged or non-existent

-This is aligned with EIP-8037's deployment flow, where `GAS_NEW_ACCOUNT` is charged only on the success path.
+This is aligned with EIP-8037's deployment flow, where `GAS_CODE_DEPOSIT` is charged only on the success path.

 ### Example: 24KB Contract Deployment